 - Your debt to income ratio is an evaluation factor.
 In the event you are turned down, the creditor assessing your creditworthiness is doing you a favor.
 If you already have too much debt, the last thing you want to do is take on more if your income does not support that extra weight.
 Although the lender is protecting their interests, they are also protecting yours.

 - Secondly, a poor credit assessment can be resolved.
 It might take some time, but paying down your debt or obtaining assistance with consolidation is a project you can take on and accomplish.
 If a less than average score has kept you from doing the things you want, getting over that hurdle will be incredibly gratifying.

 At Lyon Financial, we have been providing pool and home improvement financing solutions since 1979.
 That accounts for an almost impossible to calculate number of backyard pools, gazebos, tiki bars, outdoor kitchens, and sparkling spas!

 What sets us apart is that we see the people behind all those al fresco entertainment centers.
 We work with you to help determine the best financing solution to suit your particular needs.

 When seeking a loan, you’ve probably heard the expression that your credit score got “dinged” or there was a “hard inquiry” on your credit.
 That can happen when a potential lender begins their assessment of your credit.

 You must therefore exercise caution with online lenders in particular.
-They advertise they will shop around to get you the best rate your credit history allows.
-They promote that all you have to do is sit on your couch and wait for the results to come in and “Voila!” you’ve got your loan.
+They may advertise that they will shop around to get you the best rate which your credit history allows.
+They may promote that all you have to do is sit on your couch and wait for the results to come in and “Voila!” you’ve got your loan.